AurelienGalicher/k8s-training/README.md

 kubectl create -f mongo/
 ```

-we then create an elasticsearch cluster + and logstash and kibana instances
+we then create an elasticsearch cluster + logstash and kibana instances
 ```shell
 kubectl create -f elk/
 ```